-- 1 All payments are made by electronic transfer or cheque unless there are exceptional circumstances.
-All receipts are by bank transfer or cheque unless there are special or exceptional circumstances. - 2 Payments under £100 are authorised by the Clerk as the Responsible Financial Officer (RFO).
+- 1 All payments are made by electronic transfer.
+All receipts are by bank transfer or cheque unless there are special or exceptional circumstances. - 2 Payments up to £100 excluding VAT are authorised by the Clerk as the Responsible Financial Officer (RFO).
 Payments above £100 and all payments to the Clerk are authorised by the Chair (or in their absence by another councillor), by email.
-The Clerk retains the authorisation emails and annotates the invoice with the initials of those authorising the transaction. - 3 All receipts and authorised payments are reported at a meeting of NPC.
+The Clerk retains the authorisation emails. - 3 All receipts and authorised payments are reported at a meeting of NPC.
 For major contracts, the RFO should seek to obtain three quotations for consideration at a meeting.
 Alternatively, authority can be delegated at a meeting to the Chair, RFO and at least one other councillor.
 Regular contracts should be annual contracts or longer. - 4 At each ordinary meeting, NPC receives a report on the current balances on its accounts.
 The RFO reports any significant divergence from the budget. - 5 NPC discusses its budget and precept for the following financial year, usually at its meetings in November and January. - 6 A bank statement is obtained for NPC's current account on a regular monthly basis.
 The RFO reconciles the balance shown in the statement with the cash book record.
 Balances on the General Reserve and the Asset Reserve are also reconciled monthly.
 The Chair and the RFO sign the cash book record at the end of each financial year. - 7 NPC meets the statutory requirements in respect of PAYE.
-VAT is recovered where possible.

-8 NPC will arrange for an internal audit at least once a year to review whether the systems of financial and other controls are effective.
+VAT is recovered where possible. - 8 NPC will arrange for an internal audit at least once a year to review whether the systems of financial and other controls are effective.
 The internal audit function will be sufficiently independent of NPC and the person or persons carrying out internal audit will be competent to carry out the role.